 February 26-28, 2014

 The XXIV Central American and Carribean Congress of Internal Medicine was held February 26-28, 2014 in Antigua Guatemala, Guatemala.
-There were around 1,000 attenedes from around the region.
-The theme of this meeting was "State of the Art Internal Medicine Diagnosis and Treatment".
+There were approximately 1,000 attendees from the region.
+The theme of this meeting was "State of the Art Internal Medicine Diagnosis and Treatment."
 Dr. Rodolfo Bado, FACP (Hon.), President of the International Society of Internal Medicine, provided the key note lecture at the opening ceremony (pictured, left).

 Dr. Aron Benzadon-Cohen, FACP, Governor, ACP Central America Chapter, was invited to serve as the ACP International Ambassador to this meeting by Carlos Guillermo Nitsch Montiel, MD, FACP, President of the Central American and Carribean Internal Medicine Association.
 Other notable ACP leaders who served as faculty at this meeting included Nuria Tortosa, MD, MACP, Governor Emeritus, ACP Central America Chapter.